That Way Madness Lies, Dahlia Adler

 About Patrice Caldwell

 PATRICE CALDWELL is a former children’s book editor turned literary agent and author, born and raised in Fort Worth, Texas.
-She has been named a Forbes’s “30 Under 30” as well as a Publishers Weekly Star Watch honoree.
-Patrice is also the editor of A Phoenix First Must Burn and Eternally Yours.
+She has been named one of Forbes’s “30 Under 30” as well as a Publishers Weekly Star Watch honoree.
+Patrice is also the editor of A Phoenix First Must Burn and Eternally Yours and the internationally bestselling author of Where Shadows Meet.
 After years of living in New York City, she moved back to Texas with her two adorable cats and so many books.

 Reviews